Reviewed by: Sharee Patnaude

 Nurse stress is a very real thing, we’re sure you can relate.
-Regardless of how much you love your work, stress can have a significant impact on your health and well being.
+Regardless of how much you love your work in the nursing profession, stress and emotional exhaustion can have a significant impact on your health and well being.

-We all know that a day in the life of a nurse can be super stressful.
+We all know that a day in the life of a registered nurse can be super stressful.

-Life’s most impactful and emotional experiences are part of the job—but that doesn’t mean they don’t affect you.
-In addition, clinics, hospitals, and other health institutions around the country are (periodically) overcrowded and understaffed, which can lead to nurse stress and burnout.
+Life’s most impactful and emotional experiences are part of the job, but that doesn’t mean they don’t affect you.
+In addition, clinics, hospitals, and other health institutions around the country are (periodically) overcrowded and understaffed, which can lead to nurse stress and nurse burnout.